-Use this BMI Calculator to find out what your Body Mass Index is.
-See your results as a simple number (BMI) and weight classification.
-Simply use the sliding scale to input your current weight (kg) and height (cm) into the BMI Calculator to calculate your Body Mass Index:
+Use this accurate BMI Calculator to find out what your Body Mass Index (BMI) is.
+Simply move the sliding scale or type in your current weight (kg) and height (cm) to see your calculated Body Mass Index.
+The BMI Calculator will display your BMI and BMI Classification below the sliders:

 This metric BMI Calculator is suitable for both women and men.
 We do not recommend its use for children.
-It is best to use the BMI Calculator in combination with your waist measurement.
+It is best to use this tool in combination with your waist measurement.
+Read on further to learn why Body Mass Index is such a popular method for defining what a healthy weight range is.

-Body Mass Index (BMI) classifies the body weights of different people, relative to a perceived healthy ideal.
-BMI is probably the best framework to use in order to measure the relative healthy weight for most people.
+Body Mass Index classifies the body weights of different people, relative to a perceived good health ideal.
+It is probably the best framework to use in order to measure the relative healthy weight for most people.

 Fat deposits add weight to human bodies.
 The more fat is added, the more body weight increases.
 A person who notices that their fat levels are increasing over time can monitor the rate of fat growth by measuring their weight periodically.
 Thus, the person can become aware of a possible problem if they notice that their body weight is increasing.